 How many passive income apps should I use?

-Do passive income apps affect phone performance?
+Do passive income apps drain battery?

 How long until I see real money?